-No records of other protected faunal species, or species identified as rare or sensitive were identified during the field surveys completed along the proposed route in April 2018.
+No records of other protected faunal species or species identified as rare or sensitive were identified during the field surveys completed along the proposed Greenway route in April 2018, or the additional surveys for waterbirds undertaken in 2021.

-During the site walkover survey along the proposed route corridor, a visual assessment was carried out along the Boyne estuary transitional water body (IE_EA_010_0100) and at the Stagrennan_10 river water body (IE_EA_07S320550), specifically at the Stagrennan stream (EPA Code: 07S32) crossed by the proposed route.
+During the site walkover survey along the proposed route corridor, a visual assessment was carried out along the Boyne estuary transitional water body (IE\EA\010\0100) and at the Stagrennan\10 river waterbody (IE\EA\07S320550), specifically at the Stagrennan stream (EPA Code: 07S32) crossed by the proposed Greenway route.

 All waterbodies within the study area are transitional, tidally influenced and directly affected by downstream inputs from the Boyne estuary, as well as from saline influxes.
-The banks of the Boyne estuary are composed of mud flats and lower salt marsh.
+The banks of the Boyne estuary are composed of mudflats and lower saltmarsh.
 The Stagrennan stream meets the Boyne estuary directly adjacent to the proposed alignment and is tidal in nature, affected by fluctuations in the Boyne.
-At the crossing point, the Stagrennan stream was approximately 5 metres in width.
-The Stagrennan river water body is unassigned for the WFD monitoring network and, due to its tidal nature, was deemed unsuitable for biological sampling.
+At the crossing point, the Stagrennan stream was approximately 5m in width.
+The Stagrennan river waterbody is unassigned for the WFD monitoring network and, due to its tidal nature, was deemed unsuitable for biological sampling.
 Based on an evaluation of the flow and tidal character, in addition to the physical habitat present, the fish community utilising the tidal lower reaches are evaluated as being contingent and directly connected with the fish community of the Boyne estuary, immediately adjacent.

-3.3 Identification of Key Biodiversity Receptors
+3.3.
+Identification of Key Biodiversity Receptors

-Following guidelines for ecological impact assessment ((CIEEM, 2018; EPA, 2017), biodiversity receptors of Local Importance (higher value) or greater within the ZoI of the proposed development are carried forward to evaluate the potential or likelihood of significant effects.
-Potential impacts which are not likely to give rise to significant effects on biodiversity receptors are screened out.
+Following guidelines for ecological impact assessment ((CIEEM, 2018; EPA, 2017), biodiversity receptors of Local Importance (higher value) or greater within the ZoI of the project are evaluated for the potential for significant impacts.
+Where potential for impacts on biodiversity receptors are identified, appropriate mitigation measures are presented in this EcIA report.

-On this basis, the key biodiversity receptors identified within the works area of the proposed Boyne Greenway: Drogheda to Mornington, and wider zone of influence, are presented in Table 3.4.
+On this basis, the key biodiversity receptors identified within the works area of the proposed Boyne Greenway: Drogheda to Mornington, and wider ZoI, are presented in Table 3.4.